MicrosoftDocs/sdk-api/sdk-api-src/content/tapi/nf-tapi-phonenegotiateextversion.md

 ---
 UID: NF:tapi.phoneNegotiateExtVersion
 title: phoneNegotiateExtVersion function (tapi.h)
 description: The phoneNegotiateExtVersion function allows an application to negotiate an extension version to use with the specified phone device.
-This operation need not be called if the application does not support extensions.
+This operation need not be called if the application does not support extensions.helpviewer_keywords: ["_tapi2_phonenegotiateextversion","phoneNegotiateExtVersion","phoneNegotiateExtVersion function [TAPI 2.2]","tapi/phoneNegotiateExtVersion","tapi2.phonenegotiateextversion"]
 old-location: tapi2\phonenegotiateextversion.htm
 tech.root: Tapi
 ms.assetid: f62aa1da-7256-400a-998d-4c24d01989ec